===

 S. R. Faruqi:

 In the first line such a beautiful picture has been created that it beggars description.
 The picture is both visual (delicate wrists/forearms as white as silver) and active (having brought them into his hands, he released them).
 Then, the rhyme-word too is unexpected and meaningful.
-The meaning of ;xiyaal-e ;xaam is that the beloved's vows and promises were of two kinds: one, 'let me go now, I'll meet you some other time'; and the other, she swore that in her heart was love for him.
+The meaning of ;xayaal-e ;xaam is that the beloved's vows and promises were of two kinds: one, 'Let me go now, I'll meet you some other time'; and the other, she swore that in her heart was love for him.
 All these things are comprised in ;xayaal-e ;xaam .

 By contrast, Sauda uses thae same rhyme-word in an overt manner, so that the pleasure is less:

-mihr-o-vafaa-o-sharm-o-muravvat sabhii kuchh us me;N samjhe the
+mihr-o-vafaa-o-sharm-o-muruvvat sabhii kuchh us me;N samjhe the

-how extensively, at the time of giving the heart, we formed a 'half-baked' opinion]
+how extensively, at the time of giving the heart, we formed a 'half-baked' opinion!]

 Between 'silver' and 'half-baked' there's a wordplay, because raw [kachchii] silver is called siim-e ;xaam .